 Q: How long will it take to find out if I qualify?

 A: It can take a week to process your FAFSA.
-Processing at the College is approximately two weeks once all signed and completed documents are received.
+Processing at the College is approximately three weeks once all signed and completed documents are received.

 Q: What happens if I apply late?